New Releases by Jack London

 The Sea-Wolf is a 1904 psychological adventure novel by American writer Jack London.
 The book''s protagonist, Humphrey van Weyden, is a literary critic who is a survivor of an ocean collision and who comes under the dominance of Wolf Larsen, the powerful and amoral sea captain who rescues him.
 Its first printing of forty thousand copies was immediately sold out before publication on the strength of London''s previous The Call of the Wild.

-The Little Lady of the Big House by Jack London
+The People of the Abyss By Jack London

-The Little Lady of the Big House by Jack London
+The People of the Abyss By Jack London

 "The Little Lady of the Big House Jack London" [Annotated]